-- Eligible for coverage as a full-time employee or retiree under another employer's plan, but not enrolled for personal coverage in that plan.2 See Working or Retired Spouse of Record/Domestic Partner of Record Rule, immediately below; - An Employee, or enrolled for coverage as an Employee or Retiree (or other former Employee) under another UCC, Dow or Dow-affiliated medical plan; or - Serving in the armed forces of any country.
+- Eligible for coverage as a full-time employee or retiree under another employer's plan, but not enrolled for personal coverage in that plan or enrolled in Medicare (if he or she is eligible for Medicare).
+See Working or Retired Spouse of Record/Domestic Partner of Record Rule, immediately below; - An Employee or enrolled for coverage as an Employee or Retiree (or other former Employee) under another Dow, or Dow-affiliated medical plan (see Section 5.5 Dual Dow or UCC Coverage); or - Serving in the armed forces of any country.